 Dry Eyes KCS in Bulldogs and French Bulldogs, MULTILAYER TEAR FILM

-Your bulldog tear film is composed of three layers.
+Your bulldog’s tear film is composed of three layers.

 - LIPID: is the outer oily layer that helps prevent the evaporation of the tear.

-In the early stage of your bulldog dry eye disease, mucin and lipid production is low but the aqueous production could still be normal.
-Therefore because the tear test only measures the aqueous part it is often interpreted erroneously as “normal” despite clinical findings consistent with bulldog-KCS.
-An experience bully veterinarian is likely to factor all that to his or her diagnosis and initiate appropriate bully dry eye treatment.
+In the early stage of your bulldog’s dry eye disease, mucin and lipid production is low, but the aqueous production could still be normal.
+Therefore, because the tear test only measures the aqueous part, it is often interpreted erroneously as “normal” despite clinical findings consistent with bulldog-KCS.
+An experienced bully veterinarian is likely to factor all that into his or her diagnosis and initiate appropriate bully dry eye treatment.